 The theme verse for this year's camp is:

 Mrs. Koko Yee will again be Bible teacher for Special Camp 2018, serving for her eighth year in this capacity.
 To read more about Koko and her call to serve, click here.

-Applications to volunteer to serve at the 2018 camp are now being accepted; application deadline is April 14.
 Special Camp 2018 will take place during the week of July 1-7, 2018.
 Thank you for your interest in JEMS Special Camp!